My name is Liz and I’m the creator of Aculturame

 Born and raised in Mexico and now living in the United States.
 And, although I have now been living Stateside longer than the amount of time I lived in Mexico, I often find myself reminiscing about a time when I used to wake up to the smell of café de olla coffee (pot coffee), freshly-made corn tortillas, and the pungent smell of roasted hot chile peppers.
 After all these years, my taste buds still refuse to savor ANY food without the flavor of spices and hot peppers.

-Aculturame was born out of the idea of that memory and my desire to stay connected to my country.
+Aculturame was born out of the idea of those memories and my desire to stay connected to my country.
 What I miss most about my country is the food, cultural festivals, holidays, traditions, the people, and of course my hometown.

 Aculturame is my personal travelogue and also an educational resource where I will share with you everything I’ve learned about Native culture in the world and my own country as well.
 You might wonder why Native culture?
 Because Native culture is still to this day the most undervalued and underrepresented culture in any country in the world.